csinva/csinva.github.io/_notes/research_ovws/ovw_ml_medicine.md

   - want to focus on problems doctors can't do
   - alternatively, focus on automating problems parents can do to screen people at home in cost-effective way
 - websites are often easier than apps for patients
+- [The clinical artificial intelligence department: a prerequisite for success](https://informatics.bmj.com/content/27/1/e100183) (cosgriff et al. 2020) - we need designated departments for clinical ai so we don't have to rely on 3rd-party vendors and can test for things like distr. shift
 - [challenges in ai healthcare (news)](https://www.statnews.com/2019/06/19/what-if-ai-in-health-care-is-next-asbestos/)
   - adversarial examples
   - things can't be de-identified